atrisovic/analysis-case-study/README.md

 # Analysis case study

-In this case study, we attempt to reproduce results from a physics analysis described [here.](https://cds.cern.ch/record/1421263/files/LHCb-ANA-2012-025.pdf)
+In this case study, we attempt to reproduce results from a physics analysis described [here.](https://cds.cern.ch/record/1421263/files/LHCb-ANA-2012-025.pdf) The goal is to evaluate how successful we can reproduce the analysis and to identify the challenges while doing so.

 # Description